-Credit providers, such as lenders or utility providers (phone, electricity, gas, water etc.), can access your credit report and use it to decide if they will give you a loan or provide a service.
+Credit providers, such as lenders or utility providers (phone, electricity, gas, water etc), can access your credit report and use it to decide if they will give you a loan or provide a service.

-There are a number of credit reporting agencies in Australia that collect your credit information.
+There is a number of credit reporting agencies in Australia that collect your credit information.
 The major credit reporting agencies in Australia are:

 Your credit report contains information used to identify you (eg name, date of birth and address) and information about your credit history.

 Until 12 March 2014, Australia had a ‘negative credit reporting’ system, meaning your credit report only contained ‘negative’ information about your credit history (such as whether you had defaulted on a loan), but it didn't have any information showing when you've managed your credit obligations well.
 It was also difficult to find out from your credit report whether you had any current credit obligations such as credit cards or loans, making it difficult for credit providers to make responsible lending decisions.

 From 12 March 2014, Australia introduced a ‘comprehensive credit reporting’ system, meaning your credit report contains more information about how you have managed your credit obligations.